 For knowledge seekers, libraries offer a peaceful oasis.
 Somewhere safe and welcoming with endless possibilities, where you can escape into the pages of a book.
 Many libraries are also free, have borrowing schemes, and make great places to study.

-And that’s without mentioning some of the stunning buildings libraries are housed in – boasting everything from grand baroque interiors to futuristic otherworldly designs.
+And that’s without mentioning some of the stunning buildings libraries occupy, boasting everything from grand Baroque interiors to futuristic otherworldly designs.

-So, whether you’re a book lover, enjoy admiring architectural masterpieces, are drawn to a quiet library environment – or can’t get enough of the smell of musty books! – we’ve got you covered.
+So, whether you’re a book lover, enjoy admiring architectural masterpieces, are drawn to a quiet library environment or just can’t get enough of the smell of musty books, we’ve got you covered.

 Here are 12 of the most beautiful libraries in the world.